astroflash-frb/astroflash-frb.github.io/README.md

 The [Latest Results blog section](https://astroflash-frb.github.io/blog.html) page is generated automatically after pushing new contents to the repository.

 The contents of the entries are located in the `posts` directory.
-To create a new post you would only need to create a single `yaml` file in there with the contents of the post (use the `template.yaml` as a template).
+To create a new post you would only need to create a single `yaml` file in there with the contents of the post (use the `template.yaml`, or any of the existing files, as a template).
 It is recommend to also include an image file in the same directory, linked in the post, to be used as header image for it.

 The `template.yaml` explains to you the different fields that you need to include.
 To keep it sorted, please use the file name convention `YYYYMMDD_descriptive-word-author.yaml`.